NightzWatch/ThRead-AWS-Backend/README.md

 ### Deployments

 Run the following code after code merge.
 (PS.
-Will look into a GitHub integration to this automatically)
+Will look into a GitHub integration to do this automatically)

 ```
 apex deploy